mapoulos/equulus-translations/greek/evagrius_ponticus/Evagrius_ponticus-On_prayer.md

 Just as bread is food for the body, and virtue is for the soul, so also spiritual prayer is the food of the mind.

 ## 102
-Continue in your prayer not like the pharisee, but like the tax collector in the holy place of prayer, so that you too may be made right by God.
+Continue in prayer not like the pharisee, but like the tax collector in the holy place of prayer, so that you too may be made right by God.

+# 103
+Strive never to utter a curse against anyone in your prayer, so that you do not destroy what you are building and thereby turn your prayer into something abhorrent.

+# 104
+The debtor who owed thousands of talents should be your instructor– if you don’t forgive those you who wrong you, you also will not receive forgiveness.
+It says, after all, “he handed him over to the guards.”

+# 105
+TODO

+# 106
+TODO

+# 107
+TODO

+# 108
+TODO

+# 109
+TODO

+# 110
+TODO

+# 111
+TODO

+# 112
+TODO

+# 113
+TODO

+# 114
+TODO

+# 115
+TODO

+# 116
+TODO

+# 117
+TODO

+# 118
+TODO

+# 119
+TODO

+# 120
+TODO

+# 121
+TODO

+# 122
+TODO

+# 123
+TODO

+# 124
+TODO

+# 125
+TODO

+# 126
+TODO

+# 127
+TODO

+# 128
+TODO

+# 129
+TODO

+# 130
+TODO

+# 131
+TODO

+# 132
+TODO

+# 133
+TODO

+# 134
+TODO

+# 135
+TODO

+# 136
+TODO

+# 137
+TODO

+# 138
+TODO

+# 139
+TODO

+# 140
+TODO

+# 141
+TODO

+# 142
+TODO

+# 143
+TODO

+# 144
+TODO

+# 145
+TODO

+# 146
+TODO

+# 147
+TODO

+# 148
+TODO

+# 149
+TODO

+# 150
+TODO

+# 151
+TODO

+# 152
+TODO

+# 153
+TODO